Menu

 3:50 – 4:50 pm CDT (1 CE contact hour)

-DaiWai M. Olson, PHD, RN
+DaiWai M. Olson, PHD RN CCRN FNCS

 Learn about the complexity of the Circle of Wills in an easy-to-understand format.
 Attendees will have their own 3D Circle of Willis model, a unique aspect of this presentation as the Circle of Willis is typically taught in print format.